hapijs/hapi/docs/Reference.md

               this to keep the default headers in place.
             - `credentials` - if `true`, allows user credentials to be sent ('Access-Control-Allow-Credentials').
 Defaults to `false`.
+            - `override` - if `false`, preserves existing CORS headers set manually before the response is sent.
+Defaults to `true`.

         - <a name="connection.config.files"></a>`files` - defines the behavior for serving static resources using the built-in route handlers for files and directories: